 Principal Carers Large Family Eldest Child Review Service Update 102-01130020

-This document outlines the process for Service Updates contacts for Principal Carers Large Family Eldest Child Reviews.
-The purpose of the Service Update contact is to review ongoing eligibility to the large family exemption from mutual obligation requirements (referred to in the remainder of this document as exemption), and to inform the customer of changing mutual obligation requirements, if the exemption cannot be extended.
+This document outlines the process for Service Update contacts for Principal Carers Large Family Eldest Child Reviews.
+The purpose of the Service Update contact is to:

 Automatic exemption for 12 months at a time

-An automatic exemption for the principal carer of a large family may be granted for up to 12 months at a time if the customer has provided verification and is:
+An automatic exemption for the principal carer of a large family may be granted for up to 12 months at a time if the job seeker has:

 Service Update contacts for Principal Carers Large Family Eldest Child Reviews

-From 1 July 2021, the Service Profiling appointment for the Principal Carer Large Family Exemption Review were replaced by work items for job seekers.
-These changes do not affect Remote Customers who will continue to be serviced via booked appointments.
+From 1 July 2021, the Service Profiling appointments for the Principal Carer Large Family Exemption Review were replaced by work items for job seekers.
+These changes do not affect remote job seekers who will continue to be serviced via booked appointments.

-This is a compulsory contact and is to be conducted within 2 months of either side of the child turning 15 years and 9 months.
+This is a compulsory contact and must be conducted within 2 months before or after the child turns 15 years and 9 months.

-In Customer First, do not complete via the Profiling/Parenting circs activity on the Activity List (AL) screen as this closes the work item without updating the required service profiling coding.
+In Customer First, do not complete via the Profiling/Parenting Exceptional circs activity on the Activity List (AL) screen as this will close the work item without updating the required service profiling coding.
 The info link under the help column explains that this activity and corresponding work item will close if actioned correctly under the Service Strategy (PQSS) screen.

 The briefing contact